anth64/stk/docs/design.md

 ## Vision
 `stk` is a lightweight, unopinionated toolkit for building games and engines.
 It provides a **portable, flexible, and modular foundation** for dynamically loading modules, native or WASM, without imposing design choices.
-`stk` is designed to run **anywhere a C89 compiler exists**.
-From retro consoles and embedded systems to modern PCs running POSIX or Windows.
+`stk` is designed to run on POSIX/Windows using C89.

 ---